Skip to content

 How much does local SEO cost?

-The basics are free — setting up Google Business Profile, getting listed in free directories, and asking for reviews costs nothing but time.
-Professional local SEO services typically range from $500-$2,000 per month for Australian small businesses.
+The basics are free: setting up Google Business Profile, getting listed in free directories, and asking for reviews costs nothing but time.
+Professional local SEO services typically run $500 to $2,000 a month for Australian small businesses.

-Local SEO isn't rocket science, but it does take consistent effort.
+Local SEO isn't complicated, but it does take consistent effort.
 Start with your Google Business Profile, get your NAP details sorted, and begin asking happy customers for reviews.
 Those three things alone will put you ahead of most of your competitors.

 If you want a hand getting your local SEO sorted without the marketing agency runaround, give me a shout.
-I reckon we can get you showing up where your customers are looking.
+I reckon I can get you showing up where your customers are looking.